 5. Tutors can educate beyond academic subjects

 You might be surprised by the range of experiences and conditions an experienced tutor has seen.
-Whereas teachers in school can only guess at the home lives of their students, an in-home tutor sees it firsthand.
+Whereas teachers in school can only guess at the home lives of their students, an in-home and online tutor sees it firsthand.
 Tutors really have seen it all -- not just the academic struggles faced by students in every part of the country, but their psychological struggles too.

 Tutors can therefore be a helpful source of help with academic and study skills, but can offer a safe voice in the lives of young people -- a voice free of judgement and indifference.
 This can provide comfort and confidence and even, with full parental support, offer advice on finding help when needed.